 Many individuals harbour philanthropic aims; once they are able to meet their own financial needs and those of their loved ones in terms of essentials, comfort and future security, people often consider donating some of their additional wealth for charitable purposes.

 As well as the social and other benefits that a charitable donation can provide, giving to UK charities has long been tax effective for UK domiciliaries and non-domiciliaries alike.
 This note explores some of those tax benefits as well as outlining the options available when considering making a charitable donation in the UK.

-The tax effect
+The tax effect of giving to charity

 Gift Aid donations made by individuals are treated as having basic rate tax deducted by the donor.
 Charities take your donation - which is money you have already paid tax on - and reclaim basic rate tax (20%) from HM Revenue & Customs on its 'gross' equivalent (the amount before basic rate tax was deducted).
 Therefore, if you give £100 to charity using Gift Aid, it’s worth £125 to the charity.